DuongVu39/Code_Challenge/README.md

+Task 2 pipeline contains:

+- Select only features appears in training set
+- Get dummies from categorical variable
+- Impute with the mean
+- Feed Forward Neural Network with Keras

 ## Usage

-Download the model saved in pickle file in [Result](results/) folder
+Download the model saved in pickle file in [Result](results/) folder:

+- Load in the pipeline first
+- Then load the keras model